josharsh/100LinesOfCode/Cat-App/README.md

 # CAT-APP
-Click on the button to randomly generate cat images from ascii codes.
+Randomly generate cat images from ascii codes.

+## How to run
+* Navigate to the project folder
+* Install Node (if not already)
+* run node app.js